-You can probably turn things around by simply giving the daisies an adequate amount of water.
-Try to pay more attention to the daisies so that you can water them on time and they won’t start to wilt again.
+You can probably turn things around by simply giving them an adequate amount of water.
+Try to pay more attention to them so that you can water them on time and they won’t start to wilt again.

 During the spring and autumn months, daisies won’t require as much water.
 You’ll only need to give them one or two inches of water every other week.

-Of course, if you don’t pay attention and you keep forgetting to water the daisies, they can die at any point of the year.
-They won’t die right away, but you could ignore the daisies too much and cause them to die due to a lack of water.
+Of course, if you don’t pay attention and you keep forgetting to water them, they can die at any point of the year.
+They won’t die right away, but you could ignore them too much and cause them to die due to a lack of water.

 If you have the daisies positioned somewhere outside that allows them to receive rainwater, then things might be fine.
-However, you’ll need to be careful to water the daisies a bit yourself if there isn’t an adequate amount of rainfall.
+However, you’ll need to be careful to water them a bit yourself if there isn’t an adequate amount of rainfall.

 4 – Sunlight Issues